Comparison·Jun 15, 2026·10 min read

 Here's the part to be direct about.
 Ocrolus, Rossum, Hyperscience, and the other US-built IDPs are excellent on the documents they were built for: standardized, machine-generated, pristine PDFs from established US institutions.
 That's a real moat in its own slice of the market.
 It's not the slice most of the world's lenders actually operate in.

-Floowed's document intelligence is particularly strong on non-standard documents: handwritten signatures and amounts, photographs taken in poor lighting on a low-end Android phone, faxed or re-scanned multi-generation copies, payslips and business permits in non-Latin scripts, ID cards with damage or holographic interference, statements from regional banks whose templates change quarterly.
-This is the surface where pristine-US-doc IDPs tend to fall over and where Floowed leads.
+Floowed's Document Intelligence is particularly strong on non-standard documents: handwritten signatures and amounts, handwritten passbooks, photographs taken in poor lighting on a low-end Android phone, faxed or re-scanned multi-generation copies, payslips and business permits in non-Latin scripts, ID cards with damage or holographic interference, statements from regional banks whose templates change quarterly.
+And it doesn't stop at reading them: it analyses them, normalizing income, running cash-flow and bank-statement analysis (ADB, DSCR), and flagging tampering.
+This is the surface where pristine-US-doc IDPs tend to fall over and where Floowed reads and analyses the paperwork other IDPs choke on.
 We didn't bolt this on; the platform was built around it.

 Who Ocrolus is built for